Saibal Chatterjee

-Saibal Chatterjee is an Indian film critic, an author of a book on Gulzar, co-editor of a book on films; and a documentary scriptwriter.
-He was a columnist at BBC News, Business Standard, Hindustan Times and Financial Express.
-And a staff writer of The Telegraph, The Times of India, and Outlook; the editor of TV World; and a consultant to Zee Premiere.
+Saibal Chatterjee is an Indian film critic, editor and documentary screenwriter.
+He was a columnist at BBC News, Business Standard, Hindustan Times and The Financial Express.
+He has also written for The Telegraph, The Times of India, and Outlook.
+In addition, he has served as the editor of TV World; and a consultant to Zee Premiere.
 He presently reviews films for NDTV.
-He's a founder member of the Film Critics Circle of India (FCCI).
-He was a key member of the editorial board of Encyclopædia Britannica's Encyclopaedia of Hindi Cinema.
+He's a founder member of the Film Critics Circle of India (FCCI) and was a member of the editorial board of Encyclopædia Britannica's Encyclopaedia of Hindi Cinema.
 He has served on the team as well as jury of a variety of international film festivals.
-And is the festival director of the upcoming Pondicherry International Film Festival.
+He was the festival director of the 2019 Pondicherry International Film Festival.

+Career

+Chatterjee started his career as a journalist for The Telegraph, Kolkata's news desk in 1984 and worked there until he moved to New Delhi in 1990, joining The Times of India.
+He currently reviews film for NDTV.
+He also is the senior editorial consultant for the Financial Chronicle.
+He was the founding member of Indian Film Institute and currently serves as its Vice Chairman.

+Throughout his career, he has covered international film festivals such as Cannes Film Festival, Toronto International Film Festival.